Hanna Sybille Müller

 Hanna is a choreographer and a dancer living in Berlin and Montreal.
 She studied dance at the Rotterdamse Dansacademie (RDA) and received a diploma in media studies at the Berlin University of the Arts (UdK) in 2012.

-From 2011 to 2013 she worked as a researcher as part of the project “Understanding Inter-affectivity” at the excellence cluster Languages of Emotion at the FU /Freie Universität Berlin where she developed a dance program based on empathy.
+From 2011 to 2013 she worked as a researcher within the project “Understanding Inter-affectivity” at the excellence cluster Languages of Emotion at the FU/Freie Universität Berlin where she developed a dance program based on empathy.
 In 2005 she participated in the Dance Web a choreographic residency Programme in Vienna and in 2007 she received the dance scholarship of the Senat Berlin to work with Leja Jurišic in Slovenia.

 She teaches at the UdK (Berlin University of the Arts) and at the ZHdK (Zurich University of the Arts).